Krsmanovic-S/Complete-Inventory-Documentation/README.md

 <a name="chest"></a>
 ## BP Chest

 As the name implies, this is just a basic blueprint of a chest.
 Its purpose is to store items and interact with the UI of the Player.
+Each chest's inventory can of course be customized in both size and what it holds.
+You can set this gloabally for all chests but also edit it per instance in the world.
 Chest interaction is just a simple overlap check with the box that is in front of it.
 This can only happen with the Player character.
 Upon overlapping, the following happens:

 1. We first need to pass the chest's inventory to the WGB Container Inventory from the Player's HUD